dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/data_types/text.md

 title: Text Types
 ---

-In DuckDB, strings can be stored in the `VARCHAR` field.
+In dataminer, strings can be stored in the `VARCHAR` field.

 | Name | Aliases | Description |
 |:---|:---|:---|